 Potato salad has a little bit of a reputation for being bland and boring, and that’s for good reason.
 But it doesn’t have to be that way.
 This Greek lemon potato salad pulls from delicious Mediterranean traditions with sunny lemons, garlic, fresh oregano, and heart healthy olive oil.
 The result is bold and bright.

 I’ve got lots of out of the ordinary potato salads on the blog, like my Dill Pickle Potato Salad, it’s a longtime favorite and always a conversation starter ~ another great one for barbecues.
 I also love my New Potato Salad with Eggs and Mustard, it’s got the creaminess from the eggs and a nice bite from the mustard.
 It’s one of the prettiest potato salads I’ve ever made.
-And my New Potato Salad with 30-Second Aioli is an elegantly French version with a luxurious homemade garlicky dressing.
-There’s no reason to ever make another boring potato salad again ๐
+And my New Potato Salad with 30-Second Aioli is an elegant version with a luxurious homemade garlicky dressing.
+My French Potato Salad features fingerling potatoes for a fresh new look.

 There’s a simple secret to making the best potato salad, whether you’re making it with a classic mayo dressing, or doing it German or Mediterranean style with an olive oil base like I am today.
 Grandma knew all about it, and now you will too…